 2017 marked Nokia's renaissance year.
 After stunning us by announcing it was revamping the Nokia 3310 and then releasing a further three mobiles, it ended the year by releasing its first high-powered smartphone in three years - the Nokia 8.

 A year on and although it's never going to challenge the power of Samsung and Apples newer devices, it does have the kind of price tag that will appeal to people who want to get a bargain mobile phone.
 Especially excellent value, considering the stunning design, premium screen and chipset, and new 'Bothie' camera mode.

-You won't be able to get your hands on the Nokia 8 until September 13, but pre-orders have already opened on selected sites.
+Unlike most flagship phones released in the last 12 months, you can now get your new Nokia 8 for less than £20 per month!
 Check out our comparison tool to see the best tariffs that have been announced.
-Considering the standalone handset is said to cost €599, the contract prices are looking much more attractive.
+Considering the standalone handset costs around £400, the contract prices are looking like a much better option.

 It's been a while, but Nokia is finally back with a serious phone.
 Of course we were all delighted to see the return of the Nokia 3310 through a nostalgic haze, but if Nokia was going to be regarded as a genuine threat to the likes of Samsung, Apple and LG again, it needed a handset of heft.

-Read TechRadar's hands on Nokia 8 review
+Read TechRadar's full Nokia 8 review